 The Company classifies its restricted cash within Level 1.
-Guaranteed investment certificates are classified within Level 2 as the Company uses alternative pricing sources and models utilizing market observable inputs for valuation.
+Guaranteed investment certificates are classified within Level 2 as it uses alternative pricing sources and models utilizing market observable inputs.
 Contingent earn-out consideration was classified within Level 3.
 The following tables set forth the fair value of the Company's Level 1, Level 2 and Level 3 financial assets and liabilities within the fair value hierarchy: